 Strengths and Limitations

 The strength of this review is in its scope.
 Whilst similar past reviews have focused on either mapping instances of cognitive biases within medical errors66-68 or on medical uncertainty more broadly69-70, our review is the first to comprehensively map out the literature that links confidence and certainty to medical diagnoses.
-We shifted from the prior focus on errors, which can be restrictive in a number of ways.
-Establishing a direct causal link between cognitive biases and diagnostic errors, whilst intuitively sensible, is hard to do within an empirical study.
-In addition, focusing on errors limits the focus of work to situations where diagnosis goes wrong, rather than first understanding it as a cognitive process that often produces positive results.
-Our review also highlights the recent interest in this field of work, potentially due to the advent of artificial intelligence for use in diagnostic decision support.
-As such, there is interest in understanding where diagnostic uncertainty arises.
-We also show how distributed the research landscape can be due to the sometimes siloed nature of medical subdisciplines, which can be difficult to generalise to medicine as a whole and establish a common ground between these domains.
+Our work demonstrates that both errors and confidence are fruitful areas to study within diagnosis, as they both determine how calibrated a clinician is when expressing certainty/uncertainty.
+Our review also highlights the recent interest in this field of work, which may be related to the increased focus on artificial intelligence in healthcare, particular for diagnosis, and how uncertainty is also important for any such tools to communicate as well.
+As such, there is interest in understanding where and how diagnostic uncertainty arises.
+The breadth of the literature reviewed here, in terms of the large number of involved medical subdisciplines, demonstrates how important confidence is as an area of study in terms of its broad applicability across healthcare.
 This review is, to our knowledge, the first of its kind in terms of its broad remit to underscore the importance of studying diagnostic confidence across medicine.
+Given the wide range of subdisciplines that have studied confidence, there is then a need for a wider focus on confidence and metacognition within medical education.
+Findings from metacognition are already being used to inform educational practices outside of medicine to improve students’ memory retention.

-As a limitation, we note that a sizeable number of articles were found via reference tracking that were not picked up by the initial search query.
-We posit a few reasons for this.
-Firstly, certain medical subpopulations were missed from the initial search, including residents, interns, dermatologists, surgeons, pathologists and medical students.
+Our forward and backward citation search identified 37% of our sources, which is rather high but is related to the aforementioned broad applicability of diagnostic confidence.
+A challenge with systematically reviewing the literature is that certain medical subpopulations were missed from the initial search, including residents, interns, dermatologists, surgeons, pathologists and medical students.
 As mentioned, we do not limit this review to any medical subdisciplines in order to capture a more broad set of diagnostic decisions but the search query was not comprehensive enough for this.
 In addition, several studies found during the reference search did measure confidence/certainty but not as a primary variable of interest.
 This meant that confidence was not prominently mentioned, instead focusing on diagnostic accuracy or calibration.
 Finally, some studies framed the experimental task as diagnostic ‘interpretations’ or ‘assessments’, meaning that our search query based on ‘decisions’ did not capture these studies.
 With these findings in mind, future searches should modify the query to include more medical subpopulations and the use of ‘self-monitoring’ and ‘calibration’ as dependent variables whilst excluding the narrow focus on decision making.

 Implications and Future Clinical Research